How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 When in doubt, choose a cat tree with a higher weight capacity than you need.

-• Wide, solid base for balance
+• Wide, heavy base for balance

-• Tight connections between levels
+• Tight, secure connections between levels

 Best cat tree setup based on your home: